Carol City murders

 The Carol City murders were a series of murders that took place predominantly in Carol City, Florida and in and around Miami-Dade County between October 1974 and January 1978.
 The murders were committed by American mass murderer and serial killer John Errol Ferguson (February 27, 1948 – August 5, 2013) who murdered at least eight people but is believed to have killed up to twelve.
-He was aided in six of the murders by two accomplices: Marvin Francois (January 18, 1946 – May 29, 1985) and Beauford White (October 29, 1945 – August 28, 1987).
+He was aided in six of the murders by two accomplices: Marvin Francois (January 18, 1946 – May 29, 1985) and Beauford James White (October 29, 1945 – August 28, 1987).

 On July 27, 1977, Ferguson, Francois, and White entered a drug house in Carol City where they tied up a total of eight people and shot all of them in the head execution-style.
-Only two of the eight survived.
+Two of the eight survived.
 At the time, the incident was the largest case of mass murder in Miami-Dade County history.
 Months after the massacre, Ferguson murdered a teenage couple in Hialeah after raping the female victim.
 He is also suspected to be responsible for the May 1977 murders of an elderly couple and is suspected of killing a further two men in 1974.

 Ferguson, Francois, and White were all eventually captured, sentenced to death, and executed by the state of Florida.
-Francois was executed in the electric chair on May 29, 1985, followed by White, who was executed in the electric chair on August 28, 1987.
+Francois was executed in the electric chair on May 29, 1985, followed by White, who was also executed in the electric chair on August 28, 1987.
 Ferguson was executed over two decades later by lethal injection on August 5, 2013, following years of appeals over his sanity.